A guide for attending EES events

 You do not need a webcam or microphone to attend an online event though if the event is on a meeting platform, you may have the option to turn them on if you have them.
 Please listen to instructions from the meeting host and speaker and remain muted when asked.

 1.4.
-How do I turn Closed Captions on and off?
+How do I turn Closed Captions on and off for online events?

 On a PC, click the 'Closed Captioning' button located at the bottom of your screen (near the 'Chat' and 'Q&A' buttons).